 Players who accrue statistics but quit or are ineligible in real life will continue to be eligible in ASFBL, although that eligibility may be appealed to the League Arbitrator.
 Dead players cannot be used.

 If an owner moves an injured player from the Active to the Inactive Roster, that owner receives one “Free Waiver.”
 A free waiver can be used to the subsequent week to protect one player who would otherwise be waived.
 This free waiver does not have to be used to protect the player who the ASFBL owner calls up to replace the injured player.
-If a lineup is called in, and it is not specified by the owner that a free waiver is being used, it will be assumed that a free waiver is not being used.
+If a lineup is entered, and it is not specified by the owner that a free waiver is being used, it will be assumed that a free waiver is not being used.
 However, if — due to a problem with a lineup — the Co-Commissioners are faced with a choice of waiving a player or using a free waiver, they will use the free waiver if one is available.

 If more than one Owner claims a given player on waivers, that player will go to the Owner with the lower ASFBL winning percentage.